CarolinaFernandez/CarolinaFernandez.github.io/_posts/2017-09-13-HTTPS-and-trust-chain-in-Flask.md

 ### Serving types

 Flask can serve requests in different ways; either unsecured (plain HTTP) or secured (HTTPS).
 The latter form can be tuned to allow different granularity and protocol-related options onthe security aspects.

+{% capture note-text %}The following code has been tested with <em>Python 3.5.2</em>.
+Previous versions will probably require modifications in the code.
+See below for differences.
+{% endcapture %}
+{% include highlight-warning.html %}

 #### HTTP